zjuzzb/agent-libs/README.md

 # Docker builder

-To build agent using docker checkout agent and sysdig repositories on the same directory (ex `/draios`), then run on this directory:
+To build agent using docker checkout agent and sysdig repositories on the same directory (ex `/draios`), then run on from `/draios/agent` directory:

 ```
-docker build -t agent-builder:latest .
+docker build -t agent-builder:latest -f Dockerfile.builder .
 ```

 After, to build and install the agent run: